*Some Exclusions Apply*

 Step 3: Sanitize all equipment and utensils with Potassium Metabisulfite solution.
 See below for directions on making your Sulfite Sanitizing Solution

 Step 4: Stir together all of the wine making ingredients called for, EXCEPT for the YEAST, into a primary fermenter.
 Collect any pulp in a straining bag and submerge the bag into the wine making mixture.
 Add water to equal the batch to 5 gallons.
-Then add 5 Crushed Campden Tablets (or 1 1/4 Teaspoons of Potassium Metabisulfite).
+Then add 5 Crushed Campden Tablets.
 They should be crushed up before adding.
 Adding the wine yeast at the same time you add the Campden Tablets will kill the yeast.

 Step 5: Cover the fermenter and wait 24 hours.
 During this time, the Campden Tablets are sterilizing the juice with a mild sulfur gas.
 During the 24 hours, the sulfur gas leaves the container making it safe to add the wine yeast.

 Step 6: Sprinkle the wine YEAST over the surface of the juice and then attach lid.
 Allow this mixture to ferment for 5 to 7 days.
 You should start to see some foaming activity within 24 hours of adding the wine yeast.
 Typically, 70% of the fermentation activity will occur during this 5 to 7 day period.

 Step 7: After 5 to 7 days remove the pulp from the fermenter and discard.
 Siphon the wine into a secondary fermenter in a careful manner, so as to leave the sediment behind.
 You can easily remove the pulp by lifting out the fermentation bag.
 Drain out any excess juice from the bag.
 Siphon the wine off the sediment without stirring it up.
 Get as much liquid as you can, even it some of the sediment comes with it.
 If necessary, add water back to 5 gallons.